 A bad boss can be a real drag on your 9-to-5.
 Not to mention your career development!
-If your boss plays favorites, belittles you, lies, and/or flirts, that’s bad.
-Or maybe you’ve got a “pigeon boss” – the kind who you never see… until they fly in, crap all over everything, then fly right back out.
+If your manager plays favorites, belittles you, lies, and/or flirts, that’s bad.
+Or maybe you’ve got a “pigeon boss” – the kind you never see until they fly in, crap all over everything, then fly right back out.
 That’s pretty bad, too.

 But let’s say your boss isn’t a liar or a pigeon.
 That doesn’t necessarily mean they’re an effective leader, either.
 Plenty of well-intentioned managers are unintentionally harmful.
 I’ve worked with hundreds of teams, so I’ve seen ineffective (or non-existent) leadership first hand.
 The damage usually revolves around accountability, trust, and clarity of purpose.
-Here are some tell-tale signs:
+So how do you know if you have a bad boss?
+Here are a few tell-tale signs:

 - A question is asked of the team, and you all look at each other waiting for the somebody (anybody!) to answer.
 “It’s definitely not my place to speak up here,” you think.
 “But who should?”